selvaje/spatial-ecology-blog_old/wp-content/plugins/wp-mail-bank/readme.txt

 == Screenshots ==

-1. Email Setup - You can configure your "From Name" and "From Email" here.
+1. Setup Wizard - Basic Info
-2. Email Setup - This is the PHPMailer setup screen.
+2. Setup Wizard - Account Setup - This is the PHPMailer setup screen.
-3. Email Setup - The SMTP account setup screen.
+3. Setup Wizard - Account Setup - This is the SMTP account setup screen.
+4. Setup Wizard - Account Setup - This is the Mailgun API account setup screen (Pro Edition).
+5. Setup Wizard - Account Setup - This is the Sendgrid API account setup screen (Pro Edition).
-4. Email Setup - The confirmation screen that lets you send a test email.
+6. Setup Wizard - Confirm - This is the confirmation screen to test the settings.
-5. Test Email Screen
-6. Connectivity Port Testing Screen
-7. Email Logs Screen
-8. Plugin Settings Screen
+6. Setup Wizard - Confirm - This is the output of the email sent with debug mode.
+7. Setup Wizard - Confirm - This is the output of the email sent with debug mode.
+8. Connectivity Test
+9. Email Reports with Charts
+10. Notifications - Email Notification Setup
+11. Notifications - Push Over Setup
+12. Notifications - Slack Setup
+13. General Settings
-9. Roles & Capabilities Screen
+14. Roles & Capabilities
-10. System Information Screen
+15. System Information

 == Changelog ==

+= 4.0.5 =

+* FIX: Banners Removed

+= 4.0.4 =

+* FIX: Minor Bugs Fixed
+* FIX: Banner Modified

+= 4.0.3 =

+* FIX: Minor Bugs Fixed

+= 4.0.2 =

+* TWEAK: Banner Added

+= 4.0.1 =

+* FIX: Google OAuth Confliction
+* FIX: Minor Bugs
+* TWEAK: Links Added to Setup Guides
+* TWEAK: Complete New Layouts
+* FEATURE: Charts for Email Stats
+* FEATURE: Dashboard Widget for Email Stats

 = 3.0.67 =